 Access to the course is based on GCSE results and is for our most able students.

-Our most able students are counselled to make applications to one of either Oxford and Cambridge.
-With our Woodard partner school, Hurstpierpoint College, students are able to get application, personal statement and interview practice to prepare for these competitive university places.
+Our most able students are counselled to make applications to one of either Oxford or Cambridge.
+With our Woodard partner school, Hurstpierpoint College, students are able to get applications, personal statements and interview practice to prepare for these competitive university places.

 Each term we host lunches and breakfast events where local employers and business people are on hand to talk about their own careers and the skills and attributes employers look for in their employees.

-All students have access to our careers advisor, Mrs Morley, and have a one-to-one careers interview.
+All students have access to our careers advisor, Ms Squires, and have a one-to-one careers interview.
 In the final terms of year 13, those not going to university get bespoke support to ensure they have a career plan before completing their studies.